-By using the right power supply, read-only systems with overlays, consistent reduction of write operations, and selecting a good SD card by a well-known brand, stability can be increased in the long run.
+By using the right power supply, read-only systems with overlays, consistent reduction of write operations, and selecting a good SD card by a well-known brand, you can increased stability in the long run.

 (*) Note: the Raspberry Pi 3, 3B+ and 4 can boot from USB media, or over network (Ethernet), without microSD card.

-Especially for a boot over network, it is still recommended to install a microSD card with a special firmware, because a timeout bug in the boot code prevents a stable boot (Raspberry Pi 3B).
+Especially for a boot over network, we recommend installing a microSD card with a special firmware, because a timeout bug in the boot code prevents a stable boot (Raspberry Pi 3B).

-The explanations above about the structure of flash memory also apply to USB sticks, since flash memory is also installed in them.
+The explanations above about the structure of flash memory also apply to USB sticks, since they also rely on flash memory.